christiansalvatore/applicazioni-fisica-medicina/README.md

 Another required software package is Statistical Parametric Mapping, which is freely available for download on the [dedicated webpage](https://www.fil.ion.ucl.ac.uk/spm/) of the Wellcome Centre for Human Neuroimaging.
 Optional tool: [VBM](http://www.neuro.uni-jena.de/vbm/).

 A useful tool for neuroimage visualization is MRIcron, which is freely available for download on this [webpage](https://www.nitrc.org/projects/mricron).

+## Exam modality
+The exam session consists in an oral examination with questions regarding the theoretical lessons of the course and a presentation about a scientific paper.

 ## Comments and suggestions